Excelero/nvmesh-k8s-operator/DEV_GUIDE.md

 make bundle-build
 ```

-To upload the image follow the instructions on the RedHat Partner Connect website for uploda, scan and certification
+To upload the image follow the instructions on the RedHat Partner Connect website for upload, scan and certification